 Energy systems are the complex physiological mechanisms our bodies use in order to fulfill energy demands.
 Now, energy requirements vary according to both overall activity and specific demands.
 You need the energy to get up, stay awake, work, eat, even when you sleep.
 However, the type of energy you need demands very much on the circumstances.
 Short and explosive movements do not require the same energy output as longer and slower paced activities.
 In those terms, sprinting requires different energy systems to work, compared to walking your dog.

 Most sports or types of exercise can be divided into two categories: aerobic and anaerobic.
-Aerobic exercise is any activity that can be maintained continuously for a long duration, such as marathon running and skipping rope.
+Aerobic exercise is any activity that can be maintained continuously for a long duration, such as marathon running and/or skipping rope.
 Anaerobic exercise looks like things such as sprinting or weightlifting.
 During anaerobic exercise, glycogen is used as fuel, and the exercise is intense enough to trigger lactic acid fermentation.

 Aerobic exercise is a low-intensity activity done for long periods of time.
 During this time, the body taps into the aerobic energy-generating process.
-Aerobic activities are normally done at 60-65% of the athlete’s maximum heart rate.
+Aerobic activities are normally done at 60-65% of the grappler’s maximum heart rate.
 In order to meet the energy requirements, the body relies on oxygen using the aerobic metabolism.
 The most common examples of aerobic activity are long-distance running and cycling.

 In terms of cardio for BJJ, the time period of a match can vary from five to ten minutes, and even more.
 It is impossible for someone to sprint for five minutes.
 During a grappling match, there are periods of time when it feels like a sprint.
-However, these periods are short and then the pace slows down.
+However, these periods are short and then the pace usually slows down.
 When the pace is slower you are back on aerobic territory.
 If you do not have the ability to last long in aerobic conditions you are going to suffer because of it.
-So, that long distance running you’re doing does have an effect but it is not enough on its own.
+So, all that long distance running you’re doing does have an effect, but it is not enough on its own.

 Cardio For BJJ